Izem0/heic-converter/readme.md

 # HEIC converter
 > Converting HEIC images to usable JPG images

-This programs uses ImageMagick and the Wand library to convert HEIC images (coming from iPhone) to usable .JPG images.
+This programs uses ImageMagick and the Wand library to convert HEIC images (coming from iPhone) to usable JPG images.

 ![example-image](example.png)